StanDarius24/Proxy-Server/README.md

 Requests sent to http://localhost:8080/test will be forwarded to http://localhost:80/test2. (in this particular example)

 For testing, use the Docker image in the interceptor directory: send a request to the app, which then calls the interceptor and receives the response.

+### Wildcard *

+if the incoming_request endpoint_path contains a wildcard *, it will match any path after the specified path.
+For example, /test/data/* will match /test/data/123, /test/data/abc/def, etc.